plausible/wordpress/readme.txt

 == Changelog ==

 = 2.6.1 =
+* Added: info icons linking to the documentation for Cloaked Affiliate Links, Query Parameters, View Your Stats in Your WordPress Dashboard, Track Analytics for User Roles, Show Stats Dashboard to
+Additional User Roles and Disable Menu in Toolbar.
 * Fixed: the Getting Started Guide's Next button would stay disabled after entering (or pasting) a Plugin Token.

 = 2.6.0 =